 While the effect of lower mortgage rates reignited housing market activity toward the end of 2019 and the start of 2020, February showed some early signs of coronavirus outbreak, particularly in markets that were hit early and hard.
-The latest housing market indicators 2020 still point to a shift towards more balanced conditions in the near term.
+Those interested in purchasing homes are looking at the enticing low mortgage rates.

 Let us discuss in detail the various housing indices & their predictions for 2020.
 Please note that we have retained the earlier housing market predictions before the Covid-19 pandemic hit the U.S. for better clarity and comparative analysis.
 We have updated this article with the latest housing data and forecast from some of the top national brokerages like Realtor.com (check reference section).

 Housing Market 2020: Latest Real Estate Trends Amid COVID-19 Pandemic

 The updated data for housing market predictions from various sources like Realtor.com shows that sales of homes will decline by 15 percent in 2020.
 The home prices would flatten out.
 That’s compared to the original housing market forecast of a decline of 1.8 percent in home sales.
 Single-family housing starts, which were expected to increase by 10 percent in 2020, are now predicted to decline by 11 percent.